EriksenJ/ra_guide/README.md

 - Read this document.
 - Read [Gentzkow and Shapiro (2014)]
 - Set up git on your computer and a GitHub account as described under `Version Control`.
-- Install the necessary software to work with markdown documents and R code.
-See under `Required Software`.
+- Install the necessary software on your local computer.
+Find the list and installation guides under `Software/Required`.

 # Workflow